jschneidewind/Water-Splitting/Computational_Data/README.md

 3. TD-DFT calculation including SMD solvation, designated by `-TD-SMD` file name.
 When a TD-DFT calculation was performed, there is typically also a `_uvvis.txt` file in the same directory containing data for the computed UV/Vis spectrum.

+For DFT calculations, `-GP` indicates the use of the standard functional/basis set combinations (PBE0 + cc-pVDZ or cc-pVTZ).
 For CASSCF calculations, optimizations are designated by `-Opt` file name, while calculations including solvation are designated by `-PCM` file name.

 Furthermore, for each intermediate there is an `.xyz` file containing coordinates, a `.png` file containing a visualization and a `.pov` file which can be used to render the visualization.